MoCCA 2026 Application

 I’m worrying about things I can’t see.
 Anxious about a future that doesn’t exist yet.
 Meanwhile, being an artist is invisible to my family, and I am not sure if I should keep making the effort to be seen.
 There used to be an “inner kid” in me to keep things exciting and positive, and I haven’t seen her for a while.
 Is this just getting old?

-To get the “inner kid” back, I try a series of low-stake and free activities: birdwatching, murder mysteries, selling things at a flea market, reading a newspaper.
+To get the “inner kid” back, I go out of my way to see, hear, and draw new things: birdwatching, murder mysteries, selling things at a flea market, reading a newspaper.
 I talk to artists about how they face the world.
-I learn about authoritarianism, immigration, preservation, through cyanotypes, performance art, artist talks, and an artist friend’s death.
+I learn about authoritarianism, immigration, preservation, through cyanotypes, performance art, artist talks.
 This collection of comics explore the need for taking your mind off a constant sense of crisis, the inevitability of getting pulled back, and accepting everything that is a part of being alive.

 Daruma Adventure